aakarsh27/always-moving-mouse-pointer/README.md

 this way you can stay active withhout actually staying active lmao

-remember when you went for a break and left your computer hanging and it slept which showed your inactive! well not anymore
+remember when you went for a break and left your computer hanging and it slept which showed youre inactive! well not anymore